CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-command/execute-command-block.md

 - [AnyCommand][Command Types AnyCommand]: Parses a single statement provided in the commandText, determining how the statement should be executed against the data source. returning the rows retrieved from the data source
 - [AnyCommands][Command Types AnyCommands] Parses a single or multiple statements provided in the commandText, determining how each statement should be executed against the data source, returning a list of responses for each statement in order.
-- [QueryCommand][Command Types QueryCommand]: Executes the given commandText as a [Query Statement][Statement Types], returning the rows retrieved from the data source.
+- [QueryCommand][Command Types QueryCommand]: Executes the given commandText as a [Query Statement][Query Statements], returning the rows retrieved from the data source.
-- [NonQueryCommand][Command Types NonQueryCommand]: Executes the given commandText as a [Non Query Statement][Statement Types], returning the number of rows affected from the data source.
+- [NonQueryCommand][Command Types NonQueryCommand]: Executes the given commandText as a [Non Query Statement][Non Query Statements], returning the number of rows affected from the data source.

 | | |
 |--------------------|---------------------------|